giuseppefutia/big-dive-sparql/README.md

 # SPARQL crash course
-Crash course on the SPARQL query language within the Big Dive training program
+Crash course on the SPARQL query language within the Big Dive training program.

-Contents published on this repository are based on the W3C Candidate Recommendation “SPARQL Query Language for RDF” from http://www.w3.org/TR/rdf-sparql-query/
+Contents published on this repository are based on the W3C Candidate Recommendation “SPARQL Query Language for RDF” from http://www.w3.org/TR/rdf-sparql-query/.

 ## SPARQL main idea: graph pattern matching
 * Describe subgraphs of the queried RDF graph.